jiang-junyao/IReNA/README.md

 list2<-get_peaks_genes(list1,expression)
 ```

+In this step, we count the cuts of each position in footrprints by
-Calculate the FOS of footprints to determine enriched TFs, and then get
+wig\_track(), and use hese cuts to calculate the FOS of footprints to
-regulatory relationships.
+identify enriched TFs which determine the regulatory relationship.

 ``` r
 bamfilepath1<-'mmATACCtrW00R1_CuFiQ10No_sorted.bam'